 How Much They Charge For Transactions

 When you have your payment gateway installed on your website, you will then be able to accept credit and debit card payments.
-Naturally when you are doing this, both PayPal and Realex will want some form of remuneration based on how much money you are earning.
+Naturally, when you are doing this, both PayPal and Realex will want some form of remuneration based on how much money you are earning.

 For example, if you are earning around €2,500 per month, PayPal will want 3.4% of your income.
-If you’re earning €10,000 per month then they will want 2.9%.
-PayPal do offer a sliding scale option, but this is something that has to be earned.
+If you’re earning €10,000 per month, then they will want 2.9%.
+PayPal does offer a sliding scale option, but this is something that has to be earned.
 You can only have the sliding scale if you have been using PayPal on your website for 90 days and you have a good reputation with them.

-While it may not seem like such a bad deal with PayPal, Realex have a transaction system that may be more appealing to you, depending on your situation.
-Instead of charging you for the amount of money that you earn, Realex charge you for the amount of transactions you make each month, regardless of their price.
+While it may not seem like such a bad deal with PayPal, Realex has a transaction system that may be more appealing to you, depending on your situation.
+Instead of charging you for the amount of money that you earn, Realex charges you for the number of transactions you make each month, regardless of their price.
 They charge you €29 per month for your first 350 transactions.
 After that, they charge you an additional €0.12 per transaction after you’ve reached 350 on the month.

 Even though Realex is a very difficult payment gateway to actually implement onto your website, it does have quite an appealing transaction costs system.
-The fact that your transactions can be of any size and it will not effect how much you pay them is a very appealing prospect, especially if you are only expecting to do a few sales a month that have quite a high price tag.
+The fact that your transactions can be of any size and it will not affect how much you pay them is a very appealing prospect, especially if you are only expecting to do a few sales a month that have quite a high price tag.